 My coaching clients come from all segments of the legal community from senior partners at large firms to in-house counsel to sole practitioners.
 I enjoy working with a broad range of personalities and my clients tell me that I am very effective in communicating with them in a way that is most helpful to their own professional needs.

+I also spend a significant portion of my time searching for top talent for law firms and companies in the life sciences and hi-tech industries.
 As President of SLRC, I work with ambitious associates and partners to help them find the right environment to grow as a professional.
 For some partners and associates, this means making a lateral move to a firm that offers a better platform to grow a particular type of practice.

 I also work with lawyers looking to move to an in-house role where they can be part of the business, move away from the billable hour, and have the chance to take on some business functions as well.

 Before the explosion of social media, blogging and websites, I published an electronic newsletter, Seckler’s Legal Digest which provided the bar with links to useful career and marketing resources.
 I also created and facilitated a monthly career roundtable for the Career Services Committee of the New England Corporate Counsel Association and sat on the Boston Bar Association’s Committee on Work/Life Balance.
-I was also an active member of the Steering Committee of the Solo and Small Firm Practice Section of the BBA.
+I was also an active member of the Steering Committee of the Solo and Small Firm Practice Section of the Boston Bar Association.

 I am a 1988 graduate of Northeastern University School of Law and while deciding not to practice law has worked well for me, I get great pleasure in helping other lawyers to be successful.
-I understand the challenges they face and I bring that perspective to my work.
+I understand the challenges they face, and I bring that perspective to my work.